 -

-Employee profiles must be added to the Payroll tab at the bottom of the Payroll Configuration screen.
+Assigning pay rates and commissions to your employees requires that you enter their amounts on each tab at the bottom of the Payroll Configuration screen.
 You can then select the Hourly Pay tab to assign varying pay rates based on the tasks your team members perform at your business.
 You can even offer commission for completed sales, services, and classes.
 As a further incentive, consider setting up tiered commissions so your employees earn more if they bring in more revenue.

 Comments